 The market is awaiting news of a possible downgrade of the sovereign debt note Mexico after the passage of the tax package for 2010, on which analysts have said may not be sufficient to avoid a downgrade.

-"The Mexican currency is the one with the worst performer among emerging market currencies (...) in the fiscal package is still see the decision of the rating and I think that is something that we do is affecting"
+"The Mexican currency is the one with the worst performer among emerging market currencies (...) in the fiscal package is still see the decision of the rating and I think that is something that we do is affecting" said a local exchange carrier.

 The package approved by Congress this weekend is a diminished version of the tax reform proposed by President Felipe Calderón, which included tax increases but, according to experts, would insufficient to strengthen public finances and reduce dependence on oil revenues.